TEXT-S&P summary: United Utilities PLC

 S&P base-case operating scenario

+UU reported stable operating performance for the six months to Sept.
+30, 2011.
+Operating profit before exceptional items fell by 1% to GBP324 million, as increasing infrastructure renewals expenditure offset a 4.5% increase in revenues that was driven mainly by inflation.
+We consider that the 2010-2015 regulatory price control is quite challenging for all the water companies in England and Wales, including UU.
+During the five-year period, UU must reduce the average real price that it charges its customers by 0.4%.

+However, UU is proactively mitigating the effects of the price control on its credit metrics, for example through its wide-ranging cost-efficiency program that has supported a GBP10 million outperformance against the regulator’s assumptions for operating expenditure in financial 2010-2011 (ended March 31, 2011), with similar outperformance likely in financial 2011-2012.

-In our base-case operating scenario, we anticipate that UU will continue to report a stable operating performance to the end of the current regulatory period, which ends in March 2015.
-In our forecast, we anticipate that revenues and underlying operating profit will steadily rise, supported by the increasingly supportive profile of approved real tariff increases, RPI inflation of 2%-3%, and stable controllable costs.
-We further anticipate that UU’s EBITDA margin will remain above the peer group average, and that it will continue to be supported by the disposal of most remaining nonregulated businesses in 2010, which has resulted in over 98% of operating profit being derived from the relatively high-margin water business.
+In our base-case operating scenario, UU will achieve a gradual increase in EBITDA over the 2010-2015 regulatory period, and will report an EBITDA margin of about 55%, rising to about 60% by 2015.
+Our base case reflects revenues allowed under the regulatory framework and our assumption of operating costs.
+UU’s underlying profitability has, in our view, been enhanced by the disposal of most remaining nonregulated businesses in 2010, which has resulted in about 99% of operating profit being derived from the relatively high-margin water business.

-UU’s rankings of operational performance, as assessed by the regulator Ofwat, are showing signs of improvement after being at the low end of the peer group in recent years.
-In the new Service Incentive Mechanism (SIM) for 2011/2012, UU showed the joint greatest degree of improvement of all the water companies in terms of total points, moving from last position (21st), to 16th.
-The company believes it is making further progress in 2012/2013, and it aims to rank at least in the middle of the pack for the three-year period to 2013/2014, which will avoid it receiving a revenue penalty in the next price control.
-Apart from the SIM, UU no longer shows any areas of material weakness, in our view.
+The Office of Water regulation (Ofwat), the regulator of water providers in England and Wales, assessed UU’s operational performance as below average in the last regulatory period (2005-2010), culminating in a revenue penalty of 0.5% in 2010-2015.
+At the beginning of the current regulatory period, Ofwat replaced its Operational Performance Assessment (OPA) with the Service Incentive Mechanism (SIM), under which UU ranked last in 2010-2011.
+This said, UU appears to be making significant progress in 2011-2012, rising four places on the SIM’s qualitative assessment to fifth out of ten water and sewerage companies.
+In addition, on a range of other regulatory measures, such as leakage and relative efficiency bandings, UU is relatively well positioned.

 S&P base-case cash flow and capital-structure scenario